ru1nw/lc-bonus-calculator/README.md

 # todo

 - [X] add calculator
-  - [ ] account for selling 1 or 2 days till deadline
+  - [X] account for selling few days before deadline
   - [ ] listener to input for quicker result
 - [ ] add function to calculate how much to sell to reach a desired overtime bonus
 - [ ] add function to calculate how much to sell to reach a desired final amount